 Please make sure to charge the battery full.
-If the battery is fully charged then the power LED is constantly green and the charging status displays "charge done".
-The length of the discharge time is affected by a lot of things.
+If the battery is fully charged then the Charge LED is off and the charging status displays "ready". length of the discharge time is affected by a lot of things.

 The battery will discharge faster if: